Alabama Car Accident Lawsuits and Settlements

 Car Accidents in Alabama

-Alabama has a population of just over 5 million people, which makes it the 24th largest U.S. state in terms of population.
-That population is spread over 52 thousand square miles, ranking in the bottom half for population density with 95 people per square mile.
-There are 5.7 million registered vehicles and 4 million registered drivers in Alabama.
+Alabama has a population of just over 5.1 million people, making it the 24th largest state in the United States by population.
+That population is spread across roughly 52,400 square miles, which places Alabama in the lower half of states for population density at about 98 people per square mile.
+Alabama also has a heavily car-dependent transportation system, with millions of registered vehicles and drivers traveling more than 72 billion miles each year on state roadways.

 Alabama Auto Accident Laws